kenjoe41/goSubsWordlist/README.md

 ## TODO

 I plan to add:
     ..* `top N` flag.
-Outputs only most reoccurring word upto the Nth number like `-top 1000`.
+Outputs only most reoccurring word up to the Nth number like `-top 1000`.
         Might require in-memory tracking of word occurrence, might not be efficient for xx-large huge subdomain lists.